An intrauterine device (IUD) is a small T-shaped object that is inserted into (and eventually removed from) the uterus…Read FAQ »

 To practice safer oral sex, you can use a flavored latex condom.
 There are many varieties of flavored condoms.
 For oral sex on a penis, follow the instructions above.
 When ejaculation happens, remove the penis from your partner’s mouth, then remove and discard the condom in the same way as described above.

-For oral sex on a vulva or anus, cut off the elastic ring at the base of the condom, then cut the condom open with scissors.
+For oral sex on a vulva or anus, if a dental dam (a latex sheet that can be used for oral sex on a partner’s vulva or anus) is unavailable, cut off the elastic ring at the base of a condom, and then cut the condom open with scissors.
 The condom will now look more like a sheet of latex.
 Place it on your partner’s vulva or anus with the flavored side up.
-There are also latex sheets available, called “latex dams” or “dental dams,” which can also be used for oral sex on a partner.

 My partner is pressuring me to take drugs or get drunk before we have sex.
 What should I do?
 What should I say?